What Just Happened (2008 film): Plot

 Ben, a veteran Hollywood producer, is suffering a number of professional and personal problems.
-His latest film, Fiercely, has a disastrous test screening, mostly because of its ending, which features the murder of its main character (played by Sean Penn, who plays himself elsewhere in the film) along with his pet dog.
+His latest film, Fiercely, has a disastrous test screening, mostly because of its ending, which features the murder of its main character, played by Sean Penn, along with his pet dog.

 Ben and his maverick British director Jeremy Brunell plead their case to studio executive Lou Tarnow.
 She accuses Ben of filming the dog's killing only so that he could use it as a "bargaining chip", to make it easier to negotiate against cutting other problematic scenes.
 Lou threatens to pull Ben's movie from Cannes and take over editing unless at least the dog's death is removed.
 Jeremy adamantly refuses, throwing a tantrum.

 Adding to Ben's problems, he has trouble making a clean break from Kelly, his second wife.
 Ben soon discovers that his wife is having an affair with Scott Solomon, a married screenwriter with whom Ben has previously worked.
 Scott has a screenplay that he is trying to get off the ground, to which Brad Pitt soon becomes attached.

 Lastly, the studio is threatening to cancel a planned Bruce Willis movie because of the star's unwillingness to shave the large, thick beard that he has grown.
-Ben's career hinges on the fate of the film, but any attempt to reason with Willis inevitably meets with a violent, adamant response against.
+Ben's career hinges on the fate of the film but any attempt to reason with Willis inevitably meets with a violent, adamant response against.

 Ultimately, Jeremy relents and re-edits the ending of Fiercely to have the dog survive.
-Ben tries to persuade Willis's agent Dick Bell to reason with him and have the beard removed, but his efforts result with Dick being fired.
+Ben tries to persuade Willis' agent Dick Bell to reason with him and have the beard removed but his efforts result with Dick being fired.
 Nonetheless, Willis does eventually shave off his beard and the film's production continues.

 A week later, Ben, Lou and Jeremy attend Cannes, hopeful that they may take a Palme d'Or award.
 Unfortunately, and without telling Ben or Lou, Jeremy has re-edited Fiercely again, not only killing the dog but adding nearly a full minute of bullets being shot into their bodies.
 While the new ending destroys the film's chances of a Palme d'Or and angers many in the audience, others eagerly applaud the final version of the film, including Penn.
 Lou is not impressed, and immediately leaves Cannes on the studio's private jet, leaving Ben stranded in France.

 Ben eventually makes it home, in time for a photo shoot of Hollywood's top thirty producers with Vanity Fair, although after the magazine's publishers hear about the debacle in Cannes, Ben is relegated to the far edge of the photo, meaning that he will be barely noticeable.